 - Use as a glaze: Add a small amount of hot water to thin out the mixture and brush over the meat or poultry.

-- Us as a Spread in sandwiches: add a tangy and sweet taste to your favorite sandwiches.
+- Use as a Spread in sandwiches: add a tangy and sweet taste to your favorite sandwiches.

 Do you like chutney?
-What are your favorite fruit to make chutney?
+What is your favorite fruit to make chutney?

 - 3 apples peeled, cored, and diced, such as Fuji, Golden Delicious, or Honey Crisp

 - 1 large or 2 medium red onions halved and sliced

 - 3/4 cup cider vinegar